Memorial of Saints Martha, Mary, and Lazarus

 and anyone who lives and believes in me will never die.”

-This conversation between Martha and Jesus might be a Covenant dialog.
+This conversation between Martha and Jesus may be considered a covenant dialog.
 Martha makes her statements of faith and Jesus replies with the promise of eternal life.
 Martha’s faith and the faith of the Apostles was not perfect.
-They kept trying to understand the message just as my ancestors and the people of San Carlos Cathedral are practicing every day.
 Jesus is the one God has chosen to free people from their sin and to give eternal life.
-We are making our statement of faith as best as we can.
-Taking time to hear God’s response, engaging God in our own covenant dialog could possibly be an opportunity to deepen our relationship with God and grow deeper in our faith.
+Taking time to hear God’s response, engaging God in our own covenant dialog could possibly be an opportunity to deepen our relationship with God and grow deeper in the love God has for us.

 Linda Schork is a theology teacher at Saint Xavier High School in Louisville, Kentucky.